 Deep, rapid, and rhythmic breathing will eventually lead to an altered state of consciousness, unlike any of the substances on this list.
 It can be intensely spiritual, scary, or underwhelming, all at once.

 People are placed into groups of two — a breather and a sitter.
-The weather does the breathwork technique while the sitter stands by to help if needed.
+The breather does the breathwork technique while the sitter stands by to help if needed.

 Here are the cliff-notes of this technique: